Vampire Hunter D 1985 Film Review: Done by Rancel

-Vampire Hunter D is a Japanese Horror Anime Film that came out in 1985.
+Vampire Hunter D is a Japanese Horror themed Anime Film that came out in 1985.
 It is directed by Toyoo Ashida and was based on a series of Japanese novels written by Hideyuki Kikuchi.
 I am not familiar with the novels and never read them.
 I first found out about this anime when I started buying anime movies on the old VHS video format in the early to mid-1990’s.
-I first bought this on anime when Streamline Pictures who were licensing and dubbing many popular anime into the U.S. market during those days.
-There was no Japanese audio available for that VHS release but the dubbing was somewhat tolerable at least a lot better than dubbed anime from the very early days such as Go-Lion Voltron and Macross/Robotech in the 1980’s
+I first bought this on anime when Streamline Pictures who were licensing and dubbing many popular anime into the U.S. Market during those days.
+There was no Japanese audio available for that VHS release, but the dubbing was somewhat tolerable, at least somewhat better than anime from the very early days such as Go-Lion Voltron and Macross/Robotech in the 1980’s.

-Vampire Hunter D 1985 Anime is set in the far future in the year 12,090 AD, in a post-nuclear holocaust world where vampire nobility terrorizes human peasants.
-It begins with young Werewolf hunter Doris Lang being attacked by Count Magnus Lee, the 10,000 year old, long-lost vampire lord.
+Vampire Hunter D is set in the far future in the year 12,090 AD, in a post-nuclear holocaust world where vampire nobility terrorizes human peasants.
+It begins with young Werewolf hunter Doris Lang being attacked by Count Magnus Lee, a 10,000 year old vampire lord.
 Count Magnus Lee intends to make her his vampire bride.
 She enlists the services of a mysterious horseman named “D” to protect her from the Vampire lord and other monsters.
-Soon after the Vampire Hunter D finds himself battling his way to the Vampire Lord Magnus Lee giant gothic castle to rescue Doris and prevent her from turning into a vampire.

-Along the way there are hurdles to overcome such as the lecherous creepy Greco Rohman, the mayor’s son who wants Doris for himself.
-Vampire Hunter D must also battle Magnus Lee mutant servant Rei Ginsei and his daughter Lamica who both eventually turn against their master Magnus Lee with Lamica most surprisingly since that’s his daughter.
-D also must overcome his natural Vampiric tendencies and lust for Doris because all the while this is going on he falls in love with her.
-D is also aided by some strange talking symbiotic/parasite that is inside his hand.
+Soon after, D the Dhampir finds himself battling his way to Magnus Lee’s home, a giant gothic castle to rescue Doris and prevent her from being embraced by the Vampire Lord.
+Along the way there are forces in D’s way, such as the lecherous creepy Greco Rohman, the mayor’s son who wants Doris for himself.
+Count Magnus Lee’s mutant servant Rei Ginsei and his daughter Lamica challenge D as well.
+They both eventually turn against their master Magnus Lee, with Lamica most surprisingly betraying him since that’s his daughter.
+D also must overcome his natural Vampiric tendencies and lust for Doris, because all the while this is going on he falls in love with her.
+D is also aided by some bizarre looking talking symbiotic/parasite that is in his hand.

-The parasite is really cool because he adds some humor into the film with his funny voice and the argument he has with Vampire Hunter D when D is trying to resist the urge to bite Doris.
-He also revives Vampire Hunter D at one point when D is staked and his hand is cut off by Rei Ginsei and is left to die in the sun.
-Vampire Hunter D is both human and vampire meaning his mother was a lower class human and his father being of high vampire nobility, which makes him a Dhampir.
-You will find out in the movie that some other key character in the movie is a Dhampir also.
+The parasite is really cool, because he adds some humor into the film with his funny voice and the argument he has with D when he is trying to resist the urge to bite Doris.
+The symbiote revives D the Dhampir at one point when D is staked, his hand is cut off by Rei Ginsei, and is left to die in the sun.
+D is a half breed, meaning he is both human and vampire since his mother was a lower class human and his father being of high vampire nobility, which makes him a Dhampir.
+You will find out while watching, that some other key character in Vampire Hunter D is a Dhampir also.

 Vampire Hunter D 1985: The Review